mohammed-7861/Fall-C-w-prof-Khan/Labs/array_operations.md

         for (int current = 0; current < 4 - pass; current++) {
             if (numbers[current] > numbers[current + 1]) { // If current is greater than next
                 // Swap them
-                int temp = numbers[current]; // Temporary variable to hold the current number numbers[current] = numbers[current + 1]; // Move the next number to current position
+                int temp = numbers[current]; // temporary variable to hold the current number numbers[current] = numbers[current + 1]; // Move the next number to current position
-                numbers[current + 1] = temp; // Place the current number in the next position
+                numbers[current + 1] = temp; // place the current number in the next position
             }
         }
     }